 Obstetrics and Gynecology, Gynecologic Surgery (Minnesota)

-Students participate in preoperative evaluations and workups, intraoperative procedures and the postoperative care of patients who present benign and neoplastic gynecologic surgical processes.
-Students are assigned to one of Mayo's staff gynecologic surgeons during the clerkship depending on their preference for an experience in oncology, or female pelvic medicine/reconstructive surgery and minimally invasive gynecologic surgery.
+Students participate in preoperative evaluations and workups, intraoperative procedures, and the postoperative care of patients who present benign and neoplastic gynecologic surgical processes.
+Students are assigned to one of Mayo's staff gynecologic surgeons during the clerkship depending on availability in oncology, female pelvic medicine/reconstructive surgery, and minimally invasive gynecologic surgery.

 - Increase exposure to surgical gynecology by participating directly in one of several high-volume gynecologic surgical services.

-- Become more familiar with the surgical management of vulvar, endometrial, cervical and ovarian cancers, as well as benign conditions such as pelvic relaxation, endometriosis, urinary incontinence, and chronic pelvic pain.
+- Become more familiar with the surgical management of vulvar, endometrial, cervical, and ovarian cancers, as well as benign conditions such as pelvic organ prolapse, urinary incontinence, endometriosis, and chronic pelvic pain.